Swiss stocks - Factors to watch on March 28

 * Implenia said its order backlog rose to 6.4 billion Swiss francs in the first quarter, compared to 6.0 billion francs at the end of 2017.

 * Bucher Industries said it had taken over the remainder of the Emhart glass joint venture in China that it did not already own.
-It gave no financial details of the transaction.
+It gave not financial details of the transaction.

 * Vaudoise Assurances said its consolidated full-year net profit fell to 120.7 million francs, hurt by its claims burden.